 Closely linked to web and content writing, SEO writing is a fairly lucrative niche to follow.
 Everyone’s on the web these days and that means companies need content.
 Ideally, they want content that ranks well in Google searches.

 Enter SEO (search engine optimization).
-Not every web page can land on Google’s first page, but those involved in SEO writing are striving to get as close as damnit to it!
+Not every web page can land on Google’s first page, but those involved in SEO copywriting are striving to get as close as damnit to it!